The Saxon Pretender: Plot summary

 Later, back in California, ex-King Edvard is happy at having landed a bit part in a movie thanks to Claude's influence, the Bruuns are restoring their machine, and Claude and Karen, their former aversion to being forced to wed notwithstanding, are dating.
 Claude has also learned that he is not after all the last heir of Harold Godwinson and the Saxon claim to the British throne; while the temporal viewer is real, that bit of data had been faked by Gram.

 Setting

 Through information revealed in the course of the story, the author builds up an elaborate and detailed future.
 Not only has it seen a general rebirth of monarchy, but an engineered global warming in which Greenland's icecap has been purposely melted, allowing it to become a modernized and populous nation.
-De Camp presents various fictional advances in technology as commonplace while failing to foresee other real-world changes taking place after the story was written (like digital photography, resulting in a world present-day readers may find at once both futuristic and curiously old-fashioned.
+De Camp presents various fictional advances in technology as commonplace while failing to foresee other real-world changes taking place after the story was written (like digital photography), resulting in a world present-day readers may find at once both futuristic and old-fashioned.
 In one mis-prediction, de Camp projects California becoming the most populous state in the US in 1990, a status it actually achieved in 1962.